pasmant/kubernetes-ingress/docs/content/app-protect-dos/configuration.md

 ## App Protect Dos Logs

-You can set the App Protect Dos Log configurations by creating an `APDosLogConf` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+You can set the [App Protect Dos Log configurations](/nginx-app-protect-dos/logs-overview/types-of-logs/) by creating an `APDosLogConf` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

-> **Note**: The fields `max_message_size` is not currently supported.

 To add the App Protect Dos log configurations to an Ingress resource: